rubrikinc/terraform-provider-polaris/docs/resources/azure_cloud_cluster.md

 Optional:

+- `availability_zone` (String) Availability zone for the cluster.
+If not specified, the cluster will be deployed in availability zone 1.
+Changing this forces a new resource to be created.
 - `vm_type` (String) VM type for the cluster.
 Changing this forces a new resource to be created.
 Possible values are `STANDARD`, `DENSE` and `EXTRA_DENSE`. `DENSE` is recommended for CCES.

 Read-Only: